chitvan832/GitHub-Search-SwiftUI/README.md

 # GitHub-Search-SwiftUI

-Using Github APIs trying to integrate Redux architecture in a SwiftUI-Combine App.
+Using Github APIs to create a demo SwiftUI-Combine App.
+This app uses Redux Architecture and have a centralised store.